daattali/beautiful-jekyll/_posts/2016-06-08-migrating-essentials-host-to-new-standard-cluster-license-and-evc-issues.md

 1. Disconnect and remove the host from the Essentials vCenter.

-- 2.Re-patch the management NIC to the new cluster's management switch
+2. Re-patch the management NIC to the new cluster's management switch

-- 3.change the management IP address and dns config.
+3. change the management IP address and dns config.

-- 4.The interesting part here: **Connect the host to the new vCenter (after updating DNS & co...)**
+4. The interesting part here: **Connect the host to the new vCenter (after updating DNS & co...)**

 ----------